r-Techsupport/rTS_Wiki/docs/guides/How-to-use-OCCT.md

     ![download_occt](/assets/OCCT/download_occt.jpg)

-    **Either version will work (Base vs Coolermaster), it is just a difference in the theme.**
+    **Either version will work (Base vs Cooler Master), it is just a difference in the theme.**

 2. Once downloaded, you will need to run the program as administrator (automatic prompt usually, otherwise you must right click the application and select `Run as administrator`).
 Admin permissions are necessary for OCCT to collect the error logs.

     ![run_as_admin.jpg](/assets/OCCT/run_as_admin.jpg)

 ## Using OCCT
-There are multiple type of tests to run OCCT, each dependant on what you will need to test.
+There are multiple type of tests to run OCCT, each dependent on what you will need to test.
 Here we will only describe the methods to run specific stability tests (Selected on the right hand pane of the application):

 ![stability_test_panel.jpg](/assets/OCCT/stability_test_panel.jpg)